AdobeDocs/analytics.en/help/analyze/report-builder/troubleshoot.md

 ---
 # Troubleshooting and best practices for Report Builder

-Ways you can optimize report builder delivery, and a list of error messages that could occur occasionally.
+This article describes troubleshooting and best practices you can use to optimize Report Builder.
+It also includes a list of error messages that might be displayed.

 ## Report Builder 5.0 users and opening 5.1 workbooks {#section_C29898775999453FABB5FB0E098415C8}